forestdb/forestdb.org/models/causal-explanations.md

 original communicative intent.

 "C because A and B" is deemed the best explanation by the model.
-It is fairly obvious to see why--we require A, B, and C to all be true, and then
+It is fairly obvious to see why--we require A, B, and C to all be true, and then we go into the counterfactual world and check that if A and B had not happened (that is, (not (and a b))).
+Since we a priori think that the transmission from B to C is off, it is easy to construct worlds where all the variables except for B transmission are true, and these will satisfy the counterfactual condition.